“Who Else Wants To Move Forward

 When our family dog Clyde ran away, I was very sad and I felt an emptiness in my 9-year old life.
 My parents later told me that Clyde had actually been run over by a car.
 I survived, and as the years went on, we got more pets and everything was fine.

 Flash forward to today.
 My beautiful, noble, intelligent Border collie mix, Andy, was my life.
 It was hard moving to new places because of my job, and leaving my friends and family behind.
 But even though it was hard I always had Andy by my side.
 For a while he was my best friend and the only “person” I could talk to every day.
 He was always with me and totally loyal no matter what.

-In the fall of 2004 Andy started feeling really sick and run down.
+Then one fall, Andy started feeling really sick and run down.
 The top of his head looked and felt strangely sunken in.
-I took him to the vet and in January 2005 Andy was diagnosed with inoperable brain cancer.
+I took him to the vet and the following January Andy was diagnosed with inoperable brain cancer.
 The news was shocking, but I was determined to give Andy the greatest life any dog could ever have during all of his remaining days.

 His decline was steady.
 His vision was decreasing with each passing day, and by February he was blind.
 Then he started going to the bathroom in the house, which was so unlike him because he was always the best-behaved boy, and he would never think to do something like that.

-When Andy died in April 2005, it was different than the other times I had experienced the loss of a pet.
+When Andy died after months of illness, it was different than the other times I had experienced the loss of a pet.
 People told me that my loss would get better with time, but it didn’t.